emelleme/quickdigest/README.md

 ## Overview

 QuickDigest is a Python-based tool designed to automate the summarization of documents into a concise format, ideal for large language models (LLMs) in their information retrieval pipelines.
-This application scans a specified directory of documents, generates summaries for each using OpenAI's GPT model, and compiles these into a CSV file.
+This application scans a specified directory of documents (including both PDF and `.docx` files), generates summaries for each using OpenAI's GPT model, and compiles these into a CSV file.

 ## Features

--   Automated document summarization.
+-   Automated document summarization for PDF and `.docx` files.
 -   Compilation of summaries in a CSV file for easy access.
 -   Configurable directory and output file settings.
 -   User-friendly and efficient for batch processing of documents.